|

 By Car

-A day trip from Elora to Toronto will take you just over ninety minutes on the road, depending on if you take your car, rent a car or catch a ride on the bus.
+A day trip from Elora to Toronto will take you just over ninety minutes on the road, depending on whether you take your car, rent a car, or catch a ride on the bus.
 You can also catch the train to Elora from Toronto.
-You can read below about the train and bus schedules to and from Elora.
+The train and bus schedules to and from Elora can be found below.

 Parking In Elora